Digital Media Health

 - Model thoughtful digital behavior for children

-- Hold conversation with your child about screen use
+- Hold a conversation with your child about screen use

-- Collaborate with your child in creating family screen-use agreement
+- Collaborate with your child in creating a family screen-use agreement

 - Encourage students to foster real-life relationships